harsh49/VIC_Irr_Res/README.md

 # VIC_Irr_Res

-We have simulated water budget and energy budget over Indian subcontinental basins, using three scenarios from the Variable Infiltration Capcity (VIC) model by including irrigation and reservoir practices in it:
+We have simulated water budget and energy budget over Indian subcontinental basins, using three scenarios from the Variable Infiltration Capacity (VIC) model by including irrigation and reservoir practices in it:

 1).
 No irrigation and reservoir (VIC-NATURAL) <br />
 2).
 Free irrigation and no reservoir (VIC-FREE) <br />